zitadel/zitadel/docs/docs/concepts/architecture/software.md

 ##### Commands

-The Command Side has some uniqe requirments, these include:
+The Command Side has some unique requirements, these include:

 - Transaction safety is a MUST
 - Availability MUST be high